ddablib/aboutbox/README.md

 ### Compatibility

 _TPJAboutBoxDlg_ is believed to compile on all Win32 versions of Delphi.
-Earlier versions were tested with Delphi 2, 3, 4, 6 and 7 but, although every effort has been made to retain backward compatibility, this has not been tested for v3.6 and later.
+Earlier versions were tested with all Delphis from v2.
+Every effort has been made to retain backward compatibility, but this has not been tested for v3.6 and later.
 The latest version has been tested with Delphi 7, 2007, 2009, 2010, XE, and XE2 to XE4. **Note:** Delphi 1 support was dropped at v3.5.

 This component is Windows 64 bit compatible and can be compiled into a 64 bit VCL package.